Treatments for COVID-19

 You should keep lateral flow tests at home but only use them if you get symptoms.

-Eligible patients may be able to pick up free rapid lateral flow tests from a local pharmacy.
-This will replace the current online and telephone ordering services for free lateral flow tests provided by GOV.UK and 119.
+Eligible patients can pick up free rapid lateral flow tests from a local pharmacy.
+This has replaced the online and telephone ordering services for free lateral flow tests provided by GOV.UK and 119.
+You can find out more about how to obtain lateral flow tests and the local pharmacies offering lateral flow tests on the NHS website.

 When picking up lateral flow tests, the pharmacy may ask you questions about your medical history to confirm you’re eligible for free tests.
 If you have a copy of a letter or email sent to you by the NHS that says you’re eligible for COVID-19 treatments, please bring this with you.
 A letter or email is not essential but it will help to more easily and quickly confirm your eligibility.